Encryption

 x-amz-server-side-encryption-customer-algorithm- Encryption algorithm.
 Value must be AES256.

-x-amz-server-side-encryption-customer-key- Encryption key that will be used to encrypt or decrypt the object.
+x-amz-server-side-encryption-customer-key- Encryption key which is used to encrypt or decrypt the object.
 Must be 256 bit and base64 encoded.

 SSE-C is supported for the following operations: